Alice in Chains (album): The Nona Tapes

-To help promote the album, Columbia asked the band to create an electronic press kit.
-Normally, the band would talk about themselves and their work, but the group instead chose to create a mockumentary in the style of Spinal Tap, titled The Nona Tapes.
-Directed by Schenck, the project fictionalized how the band members spent their free time when they were not working.
-Cantrell portrayed two characters: as himself, he was shown shoveling manure at a horse stable, but for most of the project, he was disguised as a female journalist, Nona Weissbaum.
-Weissbaum's character takes a car ride around Seattle, interviewing the other three members of Alice in Chains.
-Kinney performed as Bozo the Clown and was later filmed drinking at a bar in-costume.
-Inez was portrayed as a member of the band against his will, and his family held at ransom by the rest of the band; however, when he supposedly read in a magazine that his band had split, he started running a hot dog stand in downtown Seattle.
-Staley was shown digging through a dumpster; his interview responses were overdubbed with different responses than were recorded.
+To help promote Alice in Chains, Columbia asked the band to create an electronic press kit.
+Normally, the band would talk about themselves and their work, but the group created a mockumentary in the style of This Is Spinal Tap (1984), titled The Nona Tapes.
+Schenck directed the project, which fictionalizes how the band members spent their free time when they were not working.
+Cantrell portrays two characters: as himself, he is shown shoveling manure at a horse stable, but for most of the project, he is disguised as a female journalist named Nona Weissbaum.
+Weissbaum takes a car ride around Seattle, interviewing the other three members of Alice in Chains.
+Kinney performs as Bozo the Clown and is later seen in-costume drinking at a bar.
+Inez is portrayed as a member of the band being held against his will, and the band are holding his family to ransom.
+When Inez reads in a magazine that his band has disbanded, he starts running a hot dog stand in downtown Seattle.
+Staley is shown digging through a dumpster; his interview responses are overdubbed with responses different to those that were recorded.
 The editing was Staley's idea.

-Schenck considered the work one of the best experiences of all those he had with the band.
-Creating The Nona Tapes also convinced Schenck that the musicians could have also been good actors had they wished to be and mentioned it to several directors he knew.
-The band had previously appeared in film scenes, including a cameo on Cameron Crowe's 1992 production Singles; Cantrell would go on to make a cameo appearance on Crowe's Jerry Maguire in 1996, but aside from that, the band members were never seriously interested.
+Schenck considered the work one of the best experiences of those he had with the band.
+Creating The Nona Tapes convinced Schenck the musicians could have been good actors had they wished to be, and mentioned it to several directors.
+The band had previously appeared in film scenes, including a cameo on Cameron Crowe's 1992 production Singles; Cantrell later made a cameo appearance on Crowe's Jerry Maguire in 1996, but aside from that, the band members were never seriously interested.

-Conversely, Columbia did not like The Nona Tapes at first and considered it a waste of money.
-However, Columbia decided to sell it after the project became a cult hit, despite the band's objection.
-The video was released on VHS in December 1995.
+Columbia did not like The Nona Tapes at first and considered it a waste of money, but after the project became a cult hit, the company, despite the band's objection, decided to sell it and the video was released on VHS in December 1995.